MDK84/TITA-DO/README.md

+# Working on this project has been stopped
+# Thanks for helping us
 # You Todo with TITA-DO!
 ## It is better to use Python 3.
 Hello.
 This is the program with Python that plays the role of your program manager!